gurtt/achievements/README.md

 * **save()** will persist your achievements data to storage.
 It's a good idea to call this during game lifecycle events.

 While `set()` techically allows you to do things like un-grant boolean achievements and decrease numeric achievements, this is not encouraged as achievement progress shouldn't generally go backwards.
 Don't add mechanisms to clear achievements for players; achievements can be reset by deleting the game data in Settings.

+### Updating achievements

+Players expect achievements to be consistent and stable in a game, even between updates or other changes, even if you update your game or add new content.
+The achievements library relies on the `id` of your achievements to keep track of them and tell them apart, so keep these stable.
+IDs must be unique, but only within your game.

+The definitions you pass to `init` are authoritative.
+If the library detects saved achievements that aren't defined, they will be discarded.
+Similarly, if the saved data for an achievement doesn't match a definition (for example, there is a saved boolean achievement that you've since redefined as a numeric achievement), it will be discarded.

+If you change the version of the library you use in your game, and that version uses a different achievements schema, any saved data with a different schema version will be discarded unless you enable migration.
+The schema version aligns with the major version of this library.

+Migration is enabled when you specify a `minimumSchemaVersion` in `init`.
+This should be the earliest schema version your game was shared with.
+For example:

+* If you made your game using v2.0.1, and you later publish an update using v4.1.0, you should set `minimumSchemaVersion` to 2.
+* If you made your game using v2.0.1, and you later publish an update using v2.5.0, you don't need to set a `minimumSchemaVersion`.

+When you enable migration, the achievements library will automatically handle updating any saved data in old versions (as long as they're at or above the minimum version).
+The previous advice about using consistent IDs still applies.
+Data will always be saved in the latest format for the version of the library you're using, so you can't go backwards.

+You should only enable migration if you need to, and you should use the highest minimum version you can.
+This helps to cut down on the size of your game by excluding any unneeded migration code (to be verified).

 ## API